 Inside is a lovely 'Heat Charm' log fire as well as a reverse cycle heat pump to keep you cosy on cool winter nights.

-Minimum stay is for three nights, however a special TWO NIGHT PACKAGE IS AVAILABLE ON REQUEST.
+Minimum stay is for three nights, however a special TWO NIGHT($500.00 off peak) PACKAGE IS AVAILABLE.

 Please be aware that local council by laws prohibit camping or the use of caravans, or motor homes etc. on the property.